chingu-voyages/soloproject-tier2-bookfinder/README.md

 This project helps you gain experience in using API's to enhance your applications.
-Your objective with this project is to build a web application using the Google Books API to build a search engine to help users search for books.
+Your objective with this project is to build a web application using the Google Books API to build a search engine to allow users to search for books.

 ## Instructions